 Onboarding users is like making a connection at a networking event:

-1. Glance at the badge of your new acquaintance to learn their name (AKA let your new users sign up with a social media account) or ask them directly (=get them registered in your app).
+1. Glance at the badge of your new acquaintance to learn their name (aka let your new users sign up with a social media account) or ask them directly (=get them registered in your app).

 2. Find out what topics they care about (=ask them to checkmark their points of interest in an in-app so that you can add them to a specific subscription segment).